-Legal Reference: 40 U.S. Code § 3141, et seq; 2 C.F.R. § 200.326.
+Legal Reference: 34 C.F.R. § 75.600, et seq.

 Capitalization and Depreciation: The District will follow the rules for selected items of cost at 2 C.F.R.
 Part 200, Subpart E, when charging these specific expenditures to a federal grant.
 When applicable, District staff will check costs against the selected items of cost requirements to ensure the cost is allowable.
 In addition, federal, state, or program-specific rules, including the terms and conditions of the award, may deem a cost as unallowable and District personnel shall follow those requirements.
 The following rules of allowability apply to equipment and other capital expenditures: